hpramanik/WordApprox/README.md

 - Columns (Question Answer Source MetaInfo)
 - Source and MetaInfo are optional fields
-- MetaInfo: Specifies the column that is required for filtration or answers
+- MetaInfo: Specifies the column that is required for filtration of answers
 - Multiple Question may have same answer
 - Multiple Answers must not have same question